This post may contain affiliate links. Please see my disclosure policy for more details.

 With its fine weather, Adelaide is a great city for those of you who love the outdoors.
 As well as its choice of beaches and parks, the nearby Adelaide Hills region has beautiful botanic gardens, hiking trails and quaint little villages such as Hahndorf.

-Adelaide also seems to have upped its game in terms of food, arts, live music, cafes and bars since I first visited over 15 years ago.
+Adelaide seems to have upped its game in terms of food, arts, live music, cafes and bars since I first visited over 15 years ago.
 The city that used to be known as a bit of a hole amongst Australians is now nicknamed Radelaide and often referred to as Australia’s most underrated city!

-There’s also some beautiful old architecture dotted around.
+There is also some beautiful old architecture dotted around the city.
 Try North Adelaide for leafy streets and quirky bars.
 For more ideas, check out my blog post on the top things to do in Adelaide.